-- 1. All roof equipment must be set back from the edge of the roof a minimum distance so as not visible from the ground view of the public way. - 2.
+- All roof equipment, excluding roof-mounted solar energy systems,t must be set back from the edge of the roof a minimum distance so as not visible from the ground view of the public way. - 2.
 Where it is not feasible for roof equipment to meet the requirement of item 1 above, there must be either a parapet wall to screen the equipment or the equipment must be housed in a screening structure that is architecturally integrated with the principal structure to shield from both views from the street and adjacent neighbors.

-6.5 Performance Standards
+6.56 Performance Standards